Representative Student Organizations

-A Major Student Organization (MSO) is a student organization which operates in a governance or representative capacity or provides a significant service to the student body of RIT.
+A Representative Student Organization (RSO) is a student organization which operates in a governance or representative capacity or provides a significant service to the student body of RIT.

 The ALANA Collegiate Association (ACA)’s purpose is to change current status and sustain awareness of the ALANA (Asian-, Latin-, African-, and Native-American) community as being an integral part of RIT and the surrounding communities.

 The Association for Commuter Engagement (ACE) represents all off-campus and commuter students for RIT.
 ACE advocates on behalf of these students and their needs to the larger RIT community.